Human beings suffer.

 November 2020 Delco Arts! interview

 Theresa BrownGold is the painter/writer/performance artist/lyricist behind Art As Social Inquiry.
 She uses art to start dialog around social issues.

 Theresa started Art As Social Inquiry in 2008.
-Since then she has added performance art and songwriting to her portrait painting project as ways to further raise awareness about social issues.
+Since then she has added performance art and lyric writing to her portrait painting project as ways to further raise awareness about social issues.